Skip to Content

 Key Design Points

-2. Horizontally scalable.
-Add workers and Kafka partitions to handle more volume.
+3. Horizontally scalable.
+Add worker replicas to handle more volume.

 4. Object storage is immutable state.
 Workers only append new segments — they never modify existing ones.
 PostgreSQL tracks the mutable planning metadata.

-5. Compaction and rollup run continuously in the background to keep segment counts and query costs bounded.
+5. Compaction and rollups run continuously in the background to keep segment counts and query costs bounded.